JVHallam/jest_practise_store/docs/design_docs.md

 ### Tests
 * Check that the array adheres to the uniqueness object
-* Check that the expected number of items are return
+* Check that the expected number of items are in the array
 * Check that the values are of the expected type

 ------------------------------------------------------------------------------------